 Then time to actuate!
 So you use your other hand to adjust the shower.
 After that, the process happens again until you find your setpoint and finally get in the shower.

 This explanation creates a relationship between process control and daily life.
 The same cycle happens in automation, where you need to measure (field devices), control (PLC, DCS), and actuate (valves, pumps, etc.).
-Now you can explain the cycle to anyone who takes a shower!

 In the automation world, we have physical and chemical variables that we must measure to control processes and produce the desired results.
 Field devices use different working principles to measure the process variable and deliver the data to a control system.

-So let’s review some of the most basic principles we use in automation.
+So let’s review some of the most basic principles we use in automation:

 For pressure, we’ll talk about tires.
 First off, we have to calibrate the tire.
 A properly inflated tire rides better than a flat tire, right?
 When you need to calibrate a car or bicycle tire, you can use a machine to measure the pressure and fill the tire until the pressure reaches the setpoint programmed in the machine.